 The show has elements of this all the time, but there are also some that stand out, such as the occasional Running Gag of Harry and a guest marching around the desk accompanied by music and two versions of the Queen Vic bust from EastEnders.

 Harry also likes to subvert or deconstruct this for humour — he will set up a BLAM, then try to carry on as though nothing had happened, but real life intervenes and elements from the BLAM keep interrupting him (such as actors involved in a BLAM sketch walking away behind him throughout the next segment as he tries to carry on).

-And let's not forget Harry mocking Jane Goody's turn on Celebrity Wife Swap.
+Not long before her death, the show mocked Jane Goody's turn on Celebrity Wife Swap.

-Hilarious in Hindsight: In the first episode of season 3, Harry joked that by 2006, Tony Blair would still be Prime Minister, Jordan and Peter Andre would have had their third child, and Pat from Eastenders would be back at law school.
+Hilarious in Hindsight: In the first episode of season 3, Harry joked that by 2006, Tony Blair would still be Prime Minister, Jordan and Peter Andre would have had their third child, and Pat from EastEnders would be back at law school.
 Hey, as Meatloaf once said, "Two out of three ain't bad".

-Values Dissonance: the subject of a joke in the TV Burp Book, which mentions that the first ever children's TV show was a puppet show called "Jive the Monkey".
+Values Dissonance: The subject of a joke in the TV Burp Book, which mentions that the first ever children's TV show was a puppet show called "Jive the Monkey".
 "All copies are believed to have been wiped."